 It is enormously important to understand that reaching "full adult weight" is not synonymous with physical maturity in terms of skeletal and muscle development.
 Reaching full adult weight does not equal reaching adulthood.
 It is important to feed puppies as puppies, with strict attention paid to their growth progress until they reach adulthood.
 As discussed in this guide, when a puppy reaches adulthood is different by breed size.

 A misunderstood generalization is, that you feed a puppy as an adult when it reaches 80% of its adult body weight.
 That is not accurate as shown here in this guide.
-Remember, an energy reduction to 1.2 x adult MER occurs when a puppy reaches about 80% of its adult body weight.
+Remember, an energy reduction to 1.2 x MER occurs when a puppy reaches about 80% of its adult body weight.
 This is why it is important to be well versed in your puppy's breed(s).

-Puppy maintenance energy intake and puppy maintenance nutrient intake (Covered in the Introduction to Nutrients for Puppies Guide) are important to provide until a puppy is fully developed.
+Puppy maintenance energy intake and puppy maintenance nutrient intake are important to provide until a puppy is fully developed.

 Feeding puppies as adults before they are actually adults, is a leading cause of nutritional issues in a dog.